 19. Heater 20.
 Broken Air Vent 21.
 Basin

 Gents – This toilet has a stainless-steel urinal, a single cubicle and a single wall mounted basin.
 The toilet had the rear wall repaired last year due to damp however the replacement tiling has yet to be done.
 This was pointed out during our inspection in spring/summer 2017.
 The toilet has the same terracotta floor tile, white vertical rectangular tiles and a double row of blue vertical tiles.
 The grout did not appear as discoloured as in the ladies’ toilet.
 The cubicle and cistern panel are in grey melamine and in reasonable condition.
 There is a white ceramic toilet with plastic seat.
 There is a stainless steel “mirror”, wall mounted cold water fed basin, electric wall mounted drier and wall mounted soap dispenser.
 The pipes are lagged.
 All the lights were working (which they weren’t on our previous inspection however they were a mishmash, one new LED and two old round florescent fixtures.
-Cubicle lock was functionable.
+Cubicle lock was functional.

-I wonder if the rear wall has not been re-tiled because they cannot get matching tiles anymore?
+Has the rear wall has not been re-tiled because they cannot get matching tiles anymore?
 Considering the standard of the park these toilets do let it down and may be a primary focus in a toilet schedule.